k-farruh/academic-kickstart/content/authors/k_farruh/_index.md

 - Visitors
 ---

 Dr. Kushnazarov Farruh has always adhered to the spirit of combining theory with practice.
-He has been doing research and participating in different practical work.
-In Russia, Dr. Kushnazarov Farruh joined one of the biggest scale smart building projects in Russia history --- Smart City Moscow.
-After coming to China, he participated in the research and development of the core computer control program for a domestic brand of Autonomous Driving Vehicles.
+He has been doing research and participating in different practical work in data analysis and AI linked area.
+In Russia, Dr. Kushnazarov Farruh joined one of the biggest scale smart building projects in Russia history --- Smart City Moscow project, which is a symbol for New Russia.
+After coming in China, he participated in the R&D of the unmanned vehicle computer control system for a domestic brand of Autonomous Driving Vehicles.

-Since September 2016, he is been with the Big Data of iTutorGroup, Shanghai, China, where he is a Data Scientist.
+He is working as big data & AI expert in iTutorGroup-Pingan since 2016, where he is a Data Scientist.
 His current research interests include efficiency of a communication network with deep learning, auto-encoding and optimizing algorithms with over 20 technical publications.